stefan-hoeck/idris2-tutorial/src/Tutorial/Dependent.md

    vector at the given index.

-   This is trickier than Exercises 1 and 2, as we have to properly encode in the types that the vector is getting an element shorter.
+   This is trickier than Exercises 1 and 2, as we have to properly encode in the types that the vector is getting one element shorter.

 4. We can use `Fin` to implement safe indexing into `List`s as well.
 Try to come up with a type and implementation for `safeIndexList`.